prusnak/rusnak.io/about.md

 In addition to his unrelenting work in the Bitcoin space, Pavol is also an avid supporter of open-source software and hardware, believing that they are essential tools for protecting the power and independence of individuals.
-His expertise in security and privacy have made him a sought-after speaker at technology-focused events around the world, including the Chaos Communication Congress and LinuxTag.
+His expertise in security and privacy have made him a sought-after speaker at technology-focused events around the world, including the Chaos Communication Congress, FOSDEM and LinuxTag.
 In addition to his speaking engagements, Pavol has also served as a board member of the openSUSE Project and as a mentor for the Google Summer of Code.

 ----